Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 - Document the event with photos or videos (with parental consent) to create a lasting memory and reflect on the day later.

-• Provide a variety of clothing items with different types of fasteners:
+• Provide a variety of clothing items with different types of fasteners that allow children to practice Self-Help Skills:

 • Zippers (jackets, vests, dresses)